trisulnsm/dinodoc/trisuldocs/docs/ag/domain/startstop.md

 sidebar_position: 1
 ---

-# Starting and Stopping Trisul
+# Domain Services

-The startup process involves.
+There are three groups of services in Trisul

-1. Start the **domain**— The control plane for Trisul probes and hubs
+1. Service :  **domain**— The control plane for Trisul probes and hubs
-2. Start the **context** — Probes and hubs
+2. Service :  **context** — Probes and Hubs,  the actual analysis process
-3. Start the **webserver** — The user interface
+3. Service :  **webserver** — The user interface

 ### Example to Start All Processes